 - Excellent for less-demanding games

 How We Tested

-Time to shift our focus on how we determined the best gaming laptop 2018.
+Time to shift our focus on how we determined the best gaming laptop in 2019.
 Well, we have our very expert team to vouch for it, and a number of tests followed by a set of synthetic benchmarks to determine which one will suit the users best.

 These tests were run on high graphics quality of 1080p during which a loop of ten minutes of web browsing followed by five minutes of playing videos was carried out.
 Our expert team determined the battery life, heat, noise, graphics, processing for each laptop.
 Multiple games were played for hours to check the speakers, the display and the keyboard in order to get a feel for the trackpad.